Boku Inc.

 Promote a corporate culture that is based on ethical values and behaviours

-The Company’s culture is guided by many different activities, which include regular senior management meetings and feedback following the employee surveys.
-Such surveys provide an insight to the views of the workforce on the Company.
+The Boku’s culture is guided by many different activities, which include regular senior management meetings and feedback following employee surveys.
+Such surveys provide an insight to the views of the workforce on Boku.

-The Company’s policies set out its zero-tolerance approach towards any form of discrimination or unethical behaviour relating to bribery, corruption or business conduct in all jurisdictions in which it operates.
-A recruitment policy, used consistently across the business is in place, which together with training and policies such as diversity, equity and inclusion, whistleblowing and anti-bribery assist in embedding a culture of ethical and inclusive behaviour for all employees.
+The Boku’s policies set out its zero-tolerance approach towards any form of discrimination or unethical behaviour relating to bribery, corruption or business conduct in all jurisdictions in which it operates.
+In order to embed a culture of ethics and inclusiveness at Boku, we have implemented certain policies and training in the areas of recruitment diversity, equity and inclusion, whistleblowing and anti-bribery.

-An outline of the corporate culture promoted by the Board is set out in the section of the Company’s website headed Core Values and is entirely aligned with the Company’s objectives and strategy.
+An outline of the corporate culture promoted by the Board is set out in Boku’s website in the section headed “Our Values” (which can be viewed at:

-The Chair and other Non-executives regularly meet with employees without Executive Directors present so as to gauge the health of the company’s culture.
+The Chair and other Non-Executive Directors regularly meet with employees without Executive Directors present so as to gauge the health of Boku’s culture and allow opportunities for more open discussions by employees.

 9